evanx/jsbin/hydratePromises/readme.md

 Our `state` properties are then automatically hydrated with the JSON reply from the specified endpoints, e.g. `frontpageArticles` is an array returned by the `/feed/Frontpage` endpoint.

-Finally, our optional callback is invoked once all promises have concluded, and here we might do some special error handling.
+Finally, our specified callback is invoked once all promises have concluded, and here we might do some special error handling.

 Incidently, our `/feed/` endpoint might be a NodeJS Express service returning JSON data stored in Redis, as is the case for a prototype which renders the following :)